What Is Vitamin C Good For

 Of all the nutrients important to the body Vitamin C is perhaps one of the most recognised, but perhaps one that is still poorly understood and underestimated.

 Vitamin C is a super popular supplement especially in winter.
 But actually this essential nutrient is one of the many vital vitamins needed by the body.
-Most commonly associated with oranges, in fact Vitamin C is found in much higher amounts in other foods.
+Most commonly associated with oranges, in fact higher amounts of vitamin C are found in other foods.

 Let’s take a look at this key vitamin and the amazing things it can do in the body.